Gavin1937/WebImageAPI/doc/Agents.md

   * **max_try**:              integer, max retry number
 * This Agent uses tweepy.OAuth1UserHandler() and tweepy.API() to authenticate with twitter.
 * [2023-04-01]: Twitter will change their api policy within 30 days.
 Therefore, this Agent may be affect by the api policy changes.
+* [2023-06-26]: Twitter developer api free tier is now write-only.
+That means TwitterAgent is pretty much unusable with a free tier twitter dev account. (maybe you still can use follow & unfollow feature?)
+Use TwitterWebAgent instead.

 ### **GetAPI(TwitterAgent) -> tweepy.API:**